maxvfischer/askai/README.md

 pip install .
 ```

-## Initialize config and API-key
+## Initialize askai

-`askai` needs to be initialized to setup the default config and to connect your
+`askai` needs to be initialized to set up the default config and to connect your
 OpenAI API key.
 Note that the key is only stored locally in `~/.askai/key`.

 ```bash